 Green tinted juice glasses from Dominion Glass.
 They might be meant for Spring Blossom Green.

 Glasses matching Strawberry Sunday, Wildflower, Almond, Slate and Citrus, plus dark brown which was meant for Woodland Brown.
+Image from 1983 catalogue.
 Cinnamon was also available.
-Sizes: 10½ oz, 12 oz, 16 oz.
-Image from 1983 catalogue.
+Sizes are: 10½ oz, 12 oz, 16 oz.
+They are authentic licensed products, but the manufacturer is unknown.

 Chrome Top Guide: Dominion Glass